The final day of an incredible year and I was given a small test to see if I was truly committed to standing for what I believe in.

 After an interesting and engaging visit, I returned to my car and saw a yellow parking violation smack dab in the middle of my windshield.
 My immediate reaction was surprise and confusion.
 I’d returned to my car in plenty of time and as I took the violation off my windshield I tried to imagine the “why.”
 Wow, a $30 fine and I’d already paid more than $6 to park!
 Then I looked at the explanation.
 The parking voucher I’d purchased was placed upside down on the dashboard of my car.
 The officer had recorded the ticket number of the voucher, which was all he could see beside the description of the violation.

 I was upset, mostly at myself I realized.
 I found myself questioning how it happened and then wondered why his system couldn’t read the ticket number and confirm how much time I had actually purchased.
 I immediately weighed my possibilities.
-I could accept the penalty, pay it in the allotted time and the whole thing would be over.
+I could accept the penalty, pay it in the allotted time, and the whole thing would be over.
 That was the easy thing to do.
 Hey, it was only $30.
 But in that moment the part of me that longs for fairness and justice made an agreement with myself to challenge it.

 A Lesson From Mother Nature

 It was the weekend, so I sat with it for a few days.
 On a windy Monday, I parked in yet another metered area of downtown.
-I bought a ticket good for three hours, placed it on my dashboard face up, bent over to get something off the floor of my car and when I stood up, the ticket was gone.
+I bought a ticket good for three hours, placed it on my dashboard face-up, bent over to get something off the floor of my car and when I stood up, the ticket was gone.
 I searched the car and visually scanned the street, checking to see if the ticket was literally blowing in the wind.
 The ticket appeared to have disappeared into thin air!

 Challenging What I Believe In

 Committed again, I was determined to challenge the system and willing to go to court.
 I checked online to see if there were any similar reports from other frustrated drivers.
 Nothing definitive.
-I had already written on my week’s to-do list: Secure a court date to challenge parking ticket.
+I had already written on my week’s to-do list: Secure a court date to challenge my parking ticket.
 On the third day, I made my way to the midtown parking violation office, parked my car and bought a ticket.
 (Yes, I made sure it was face up before I left the car this time).

 After not too long, I was called to a half-open window, as the previous person was lingering to fill out some paperwork.
-I approached the window, smiled at the lady and said, “I bet you hear some wild stories at this window, so here’s mine,” as I handed her my violation slip and the parking ticket that had been turned upside down.
+I approached the window, smiled at the lady and said, “I bet you hear some wild stories at this window, so here’s mine.”
+I handed her my violation slip and the parking ticket that had been turned upside down.
 She smiled back and replied, “You should sit where I sit for a couple of hours.
 You can’t imagine the stories I hear.”

 What a Great Story This Would Be